AlbertMietus/MESS/spike-posts/BDD_TDD/startingWithBDD+TDD.rst

    :reading-time: XXX

-   Frequently I get questions on BDD or TDD especially on how to start.
+   Frequently I get questions on BDD and TDD by example on how to start.
 And although there are no standard solutions, there are fascinating common grounds that I can share.

-   Ideally, each team should understand the concept of this *development process* **first**, then **exercise** it, before practicing it in a **project**.
-In my humble opinion, that is hardly possible.
-One can learn it ‘by doing’ when being trained and coached.
+   Ideally, each team should understand the concept of this *development process* **first** then **exercise** it before practicing it in a **project**.
+However, it is also possible to learn it ‘by doing’ when being trained and coached; in my humble opinion.

-Instructions too often focus is on using the tools.
-And automatically the goal becomes to blend those new tools into the existing Way-of-Work (WoW).
-Eventually however, somebody will get disappointed; as the is no quality improvement, no speed-up, nor any other improvement.
+Instructions too often focus on using the tools.
+And almost automatically, the goal becomes to blend those new tools into the existing Way-of-Work (WoW).
+Eventually, however, somebody will get disappointed; as there is no quality improvement, no speed-up, nor any other improvement.
 |BR|
 But when no true goals are set, one shouldn’t complain when the expectations are not met!

 So, what are the goals one can aim for?